 Sometimes it’s best not to question these things too deeply.
-In the tiny village of film, people talk and sometimes the talk falls in one’s favour.
-So I submitted V not thinking too hard about it – after all, the film was rejected by every film festival we (me and Owen) submitted it to last year, including the LFF, Raindance, Tribeca and several others I’ve since erased from my mind because it became all too painful.
+In the village that is film, people talk and sometimes the talk falls in one’s favour.
+So I submitted V not thinking too hard about it – after all, the film was rejected by every film festival we (me and Owen) submitted to last year, including the LFF, Raindance, Tribeca and others I’ve since erased from my mind because it became all too painful.

 I don’t know how film festival selections work these days.
-It used to be a case of submitting, or being invited to screen your work.
-Not wishing to hark back to some non-existent era when all was wonderful and the playing field was level for films of any merit, I confess I was perplexed when last year I received an email from Raindance informing me V had been selected, only to be told on further inquiry that the email had been sent in error and no, the film hadn’t been selected.
+Once it was a case of submitting or being invited to screen your work.
+Not wishing to hark back to some non-existent era when all was wonderful and the playing field was level, I was perplexed when last year to receive an email from Raindance informing me V had been selected, only to learn the email had been sent in error and no, the film hadn’t been selected.
 Naturally I was crestfallen by this news, so when the invite to submit to BIFA (founded by Raindance) arrived, I was nonplussed.

 Then V was longlisted.
-Then shortlisted – i.e. – nominated, welcome news on the day V was screening at the Watershed in Bristol.
-As the filmmaker, it’s always great to have one’s work validated in this way because it lends confidence to those who programme films.
+Then shortlisted – i.e. – nominated, welcome news on the day it screened at the Watershed, Bristol.
+As the filmmaker, it’s always great to have one’s work validated in this way because it lends confidence to programmers.
 Next came the invite to attend the actual do.
-And it’s here I gave way to those small anxieties of an ordinary human – what should I wear?
+And it’s here I gave way to those small human anxieties – what should I wear?
 How to bear oneself, how to behave?

-Soon came the announcements.
+Then came the announcements.
 I had quite a good vibe when I realised I was seated towards the front of the stage.
-And then, some 20-30 minutes into the proceedings came THE announcement – Voyageuse won the Discovery Award!
-With no speech prepared I went onstage to be greeted by Elliot Grove, the founder of Raindance and the BIFAs and by Chris Noth – best known for his role in the TV series and films, Sex in the City.
+Some 20-30 minutes into the proceedings came THE announcement – Voyageuse won the Discovery Award.
+With no speech prepared I was greeted onstage by Elliot Grove, the founder of Raindance and the BIFAs and by the actor, Chris Noth – best known for his role in the TV series and films, Sex in the City.

-Afterwards I also had the insane post-award experience of being shepherded from one bank of photographers to the next who plainly share an unspoken code: ‘look this way, May’ – as if they even know who they’re photographing – lifting and shifting their their fingers to indicate their demands.
-They are brutally EFFICIENT at their job.
+Afterwards I had the insane experience of being shepherded to a bank of 20 or more photographers who plainly share an unspoken code: ‘look this way, May’ – as if they even know who they’re photographing – lifting and shifting their fingers to command my attention.
+They are BRUTALLY efficient at their job.

-The above image is of me as I mounted the stage at the BIFA 2018 Awards, a shot taken by my ever-patient husband, Owen, while I went to collect my award.
+The above image is of me as I mounted the stage at the BIFA 2018 Awards, a shot of me projected on the big screen as I walked to the stage, taken by my ever-patient husband, Owen while I went to collect my award.
 Sometimes life is good.